Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: Behavior Inducement to Control the Disease Spread

 \subsection{The Optimal Behavior Inducement Algorithms}

-We first discuss what measures governments can take to guide people's behavior during an epidemic.
-For example, they can incentivize or penalize certain behaviors, such as subsidizing risky behaviors (such as going out) to promote the economy, penalizing risky behaviors to stop the disease spread, or encouraging conservative behaviors (such as staying at home and wearing masks) to control the spread.
-In our model, these can be achieved by adjusting the values of parameters $c_1$ and $c_2$.
-In addition, during a pandemic, people often have varying perceptions of the loss of being infected, which are largely due to the various propaganda efforts.
-So the $c_n$ can be changed.
-Also, note that propaganda via social networks and media often influences people's irrationality \cite{atwan2019digital}, therefore, we assume that the rationality coefficient $\alpha$ can also be changed.
+We first discuss measures that governments can take to guide people's behavior during an epidemic.
+For example, they can incentivize or penalize certain behaviors, such as subsidizing risky behaviors (e.g., going out) to boost the economy, penalizing risky behavior, or encouraging conservative behaviors (such as staying at home and wearing masks) to control the disease spread.
+In our model, this means the parameters $c_1$ and $c_2$ can be changed.
+In addition, during a pandemic, people often have different perceptions of the loss of being infected, which are largely due to the various propaganda efforts.
+So we assume that the parameter $c_n$ can also be adjusted.
+Furthermore, note that propaganda via social networks and media often influences people's irrationality \cite{atwan2019digital}, and thus, we assume that the irrationality coefficient $\alpha$ can be changed as well.
+In this work, to simplify the analysis, we consider the simple scenario where these parameters $c_1$, $c_2$, $c_n$ and $\alpha$ can be changed to the desired values.
+We plan to study in our future work the more practical scenario where the optimization parameters are the actions government can take (such as rewarding or punishing specific behaviors through policies) instead of the exact values of these parameters.

-Then we discuss the goals of behavior guidance.
+Next, we discuss the goals of behavior guidance.
 The first goal is to control the spread of the disease at the steady state.
-For example, we aim to keep the number of infected people as low as possible.
+For example, the government may wish to keep the number of infected people as low as possible.
 We represent the loss caused by the pandemic as $l_1(i^P)$, where $(i^P, x_1^P)$ is the steady state of PT.
 Also, if a large percentage of people take conservative behavior such as self-isolation, it will have a significant impact on the economy as well as people's mental health.
-Therefore, the second loss we consider in our work is the loss due to such conservative behavior $l_2(x_1^P)$.
+Therefore, the second loss term we consider in our work is the loss due to such conservative behavior $l_2(x_1^P)$.
 Furthermore, note that changing the values of $c_1$, $c_2$, $c_n$, and $\alpha$ through behavior inducements such as propaganda, subsidies, and penalties will incur costs.
 In this work, the third goal is to minimize the cost associated with behavior guidance $l_3(\pmb{\delta})$, where $\pmb{\delta} =[\Delta {\alpha}, \Delta c_n, \Delta c_1, \Delta c_2]$ is the intervention vector quantifying the extent to which these variables are changed.
-Given $c_1$, $c_2$, $c_n$, and $\alpha$ before behavior guidance, after the adjustment, these parameters become
+Given $c_1$, $c_2$, $c_n$, and $\alpha$ before behavior guidance, the adjusted parameters are